 Make your choice of service, it seems there is little difference between CD Baby, Tunecore and RouteNote apart from the price.
 I would suggest releasing your music on one of the above AND BandCamp.

 Some people do still buy physical copies and physical copies are useful to have to send to the press as well.
 CD Baby can create them for you (though beware of import tax to the UK.
 I made that mistake…) but there are other UK based services like Discwizards.
-I’ve only used CD Baby but a friend has used Discwizards and said they were good.
+I’ve used them for both Entangled and The Night With… Live Vol. One and would recommend them.

 One final point, make sure you get your album artwork done and do the right spec.
 All the above have how to guides on what they need.